samwilliscreative/zebra-scss/README.md

 # Zebra - a customisable CSS grid system
 Just like a Zebra's stripes, every website is unique, and so we've created a grid system that can be tailored to your individual projects needs.

-Zebra provides developers with an easy to use grid system based on the BEM methodology, that can be tailored to your projects needs through the built in SASS variables.
+Zebra provides you with an easy to use grid system based on the [BEM][1] methodology, that can be tailored to your projects needs through the built in SASS variables.
 This dynamic approach allows Zebra to output just the CSS that you require, without the extra fluff that most pre-built grid systems come with.

 ## Getting started
 It's really easy to get started with Zebra, either include the `/dist/css/zebra.css` file in your `<head>`, or import `/src/sass/_zebra.scss` into your SASS project to take advantage of Zebras' customisation options.